All Access Pass - 1 FREE Month!

 Unfortunately, many patients suffer unnecessarily from dysmenorrhea due to the common misconception that periods are "supposed" to be extremely uncomfortable; although mild menstrual cramps are normal, severe pain that interferes with a patient's quality of life should be addressed.

-hormonal contraceptives that limit endometrial growth, and, therefore, prostaglandin production, are a better option for pain management.
+NSAIDs are helpful for some patients, but for others, hormonal contraceptives that limit endometrial growth, and, therefore, prostaglandin production, are a better option for pain management.

 For references, see full tutorial.